Introduction to Machine Learning for the Sciences: Unsupervised Learning

 \subsection{Generative adversarial networks}

-In this section, we will be a concerned with a type of generative neural network, the generative adversarial network (GAN), which gained a very high popularity in recent years.
-Before getting into the details about this method, we give a quick systematic overview over types of generative methods, to place GANs in proper relation to them.~\footnote{following ``NIPS 2016 Tutorial: Generative Adversarial Netoworks'' Ian Goodfellow, arXiv:1701.001160}.
+In this last part on unsupervised learning, we will introduce a final type of generative neural network, the generative adversarial network (GAN), which gained high popularity in recent years.
+Before getting into the details of this method, we summarize the chapter with a brief systematic overview over the types of generative methods we covered so far to place GANs in proper relation to them.